Val Thorens Toboggan

 Val Thorens is very lucky as it has the longest toboggan course in France.
 It is 6km long and there are some quite steep sections so even ‘Mr Cool’ will get a little scared!

-It starts at an altitude of 3000m and drops 700 vertical metres.
-Normally lots of crashes happen and even more laughs, this is really good fun and highly recommended.
+It starts at an altitude of 3000m and drops 700 vertical metres, which is quite a lot.
+Normally lots of crashes happen and even more laughs, this is really good fun and very highly recommended.
 Go with as many people as possible to make it more fun.

 If this is not tough enough for you, well why not try it in the dark?!
 Yep they do evening sledding between 5pm-6pm, in December and January it is quite dark at that time.
-There is a price reduction if you do more than one go.

 If you want to see exactly how it is before you try yourself, we found this YouTube video of a group of friends enjoying it!